hmalekn/engyne-integration/Node.js/AuthApp/README.md

 ```

 # Listen to the login authorization events
-Your application should poll the Sesamy server to see if any user has scanned the QR code.
+Your application should poll the Engyne server to see if any user has scanned the QR code.
 Each authentication session is associated to two different keys, an authentication token and a session ID that has not initially been assigned to any specific user.
 In this sample we store these two as two hidden inputs in the [login](views/login.ejs) view:

 ```html
   <input type="hidden" name="authtoken" id="authtoken">